 Why We Love Chant at the Moon Day

-It reminds us to get outside
+It reminds us to spend time outside

 It allows us to be silly